SAP/open-ux-tools/packages/app-config-writer/README.md

-# @sap-ux/app-config-config-writer
+# @sap-ux/app-config-writer

-The `@sap-ux/app-config-writer` adds or removes a smartlinks configuration to an SAP UX project.
+The `@sap-ux/app-config-writer` adds or removes smartlinks configuration for a SAP UX project.

 ## Installation
 Npm